prody/ProDy/doc/tutorials/structure_analysis/pdbfiles.rst

 Output is an :class:`.AtomGroup` instance that stores atomic data and can be used as input to functions and classes for dynamics analysis.

-|more| For performance benchmarks of ProDy PDB parser see
-:ref:`pdbparser-performance` and :ref:`pdbparser-performance-2`.
+For performance benchmarks of ProDy PDB parser see :ref:`pdbparser-performance` and :ref:`pdbparser-performance-2`.

 Parse a file
 ^^^^^^^^^^^^